wut-dev/docs/getting_started/standalone_mode.md

 ---
-title: Simple Mode
+title: Standalone Mode
 layout: default
 nav_order: 4
 parent: Getting Started
 ---

-# Simple Mode
+# Standalone Mode

 Many of Wut.Dev's features can be used by simply using your own credentials in a single AWS account.
 This is the quickest way to try out Wut.Dev without setting up roles and cross-account access in your AWS Organization.

 {: .warning }
 For cross-account, and Organization-related features, Wut.Dev will attempt to perform an "assume role" on a Wut.Dev-named role in the target account.
-These features will not work in simple mode.
+These features will not work in standalone mode.

 ## Generate a Session